regeditexe1230/DHCP-Finder/README.md

 This tool only supports wired networks; scanning wireless networks is meaningless

 This software cannot be used in certain network environments:
->1.
-Your computer is using a static IP
+>1.Your computer is using a static IP
->2.
-The static IP you set on your computer is not within your router's address pool
+>2.The static IP you set on your computer is not within your router's address pool

 If you have any suggestions or feedback, please contact me
 >QQ:2874454570